-As of April 1, 2021 (no fooling!), the Office is now able to accept official ACT Superscores for eligibility for state aid.
+The Office accepts official ACT Superscores for eligibility for state aid.

 How to Submit ACT Superscores

-Students – Log into your MyACT account (my.act.org) and request your scores be sent to a new institution.
-Send scores to Mississippi Office of Student Financial Aid (institution code #2431).
+- Log into your MyACT account (my.act.org) and request your scores be sent to a new institution.
+Send scores to the Mississippi Office of Student Financial Aid (institution code #2431).
+There may be an additional fee to submit scores.
+After sending your scores, please allow us two weeks to receive and process the scores before contacting us.
+Please do not pay for more than one score submission.

-Counselors – MAAPP has been updated to allow you to report a student’s ACT Superscore.
-You can now report both a composite score with test date and/or a Superscore.
+Counselors – You can report both a composite score with test date and/or a Superscore in MAAPP.
 Superscores may also be submitted as part of the high school grade file.
 Superscores should only be reported if the Superscore was calculated by ACT and appeared in an ACT publication (score report, score file, or the student’s MyACT account).
 Do not submit a Superscore that you have manually calculated.

 In fall 2019, ACT announced it would begin reporting Superscores in September 2020 for ACT test takers who have taken more than one administration of the ACT or have retaken subject sections of the ACT.
 The IHL Board changed the IHL Admission Policy from using ACT Composite scores to ACT Superscores.
 Other Mississippi institutions followed suit.
 The Postsecondary Student Financial Assistance Board voted to also accept ACT Superscores for eligibility for state aid, beginning with first-time aid recipients during 2021-2022.
 However, the Board stipulated that Superscores would only be accepted if calculated by ACT and published on the ACT Score Report.